TrustTheVote-Project/VoteTrackerPlus/docs/tech-overview.md

 Implementation note: it is possible for precincts/VC to share the same repo or leverage a parent repo to cast votes into - it is configurable into which repo a precinct/VC submits votes to.

-# 3) The Voter ID Repo
+# 4) The Voter ID Repo(s)

-The voter ID ballot is a separate non-aggregated repo with a separate one nominally created for each precinct.
-It contains the voter id, which nominally is the voter's name and address.
-Each precinct can configure what comprises the voter id as this repo is precinct specific.

-Importantly the voter id contains a specially constructed encrypted key of the voter's ballot key.
-To decode a voter id repos key requires both a precinct certificate and the presiding GGO certificate so to create a decoding key - voter id digests are doubly encoded.
-The presence of a single key will not result in a properly decrypted ballot digest.

-In addition, the GGO decoding key is itself generated on demand and is based on the full voter id repo (ledger), and when generated, requires the voter id repo to register the creation of the _decoding_ as an additional transaction.
-This decoding transaction records the who, what, when of the decoding (but not the actual generated key).
-In this manner the vote-id repo records all the decodings of a voter-id entry.

-So as the ballot repo records specific ballot nullifications potentially post the close of the election, the voter-id repo records when the presiding certificate authorities provide a voter-id decoding.
-In this manner the voter knows both if their ballot is nullified or if their voter-id key has been decoded.
+There three versions of the voter-id repo.
+The first variant is private (a.k.a.
+The Private copy) to the voting center's election officials, nominally controlled by the state certificate authority entity.
+It is not publicly shared even though it stored in the VOTES framework.
+It should not be confused with whatever database and/or application and/or process that the state, town, or precinct election officials are using to correctly and accurately identify voters.

+The private version of the VOTES voter-id repo only contains the voter's name, address, and two additional fields to store VOTES information.
+One field is the VOTES voter status which concerns the state of the voter's ballot within the VOTES supported ballot workflows.
+The other is a VOTES generated digest.

+The private VOTES voter-id repos is never aggregated and is never publicly shared.

+The second variant of the VOTES voter-id repo is public (a.k.a.
+The Public Copy) and only contains the voter's name and address as entered in the state/town private repo.
+The public variant repos are organized in a similar manner to VOTES ballot repos via the git submodule hierarchy described above.
+However, unlike the ballot repo this repo is only publicly available once all the poles close.
+VOTES maintains this repo as an internally updated copy of the private version.

+The third version of the VOTES voter-id repo is similar to the private variant except that it is VOTES internal only (a.k.a.
+The Internal Copy).
+It also contains two additional fields beyond the voter's name and address, a status field and a VOTES generated digest.

+VOTES keeps the 2nd and 3rd versions in sync with the first version as the state enters and modifies their private copy.
+The 2nd and 3rd versions are only updated with new/changed/removed voter id's when the private version is updated by the state/town.

+Regarding the state/town private copy, depending on the state of the ballot (see the UX documentation for more details on ballot/voter workflows) the digest field may be blank, it may contain the digest of the blank (!) ballot that the voter has received but not filled in, or it may contain the double encrypted digest of the voter's _physical_ ballot digest as it was scanned into VOTES.
+Specifically this digest when so doubly encoded __ONLY__ points to the scanned physical ballot, not the ballot contents that were scanned into the VOTES SaaS implementation.
+The VOTES electronically scanned ballot has a completely different digest associated with it.

+The 3rd version of the VOTES voter-id repo, The Internal version, is somewhat similar to The Private version except that The Internal version __only__ contains the double encrypted digest of the electronically scanned ballot.
+The Internal version has no pathway to the physical ballot and The Private version has no pathway to the electronic copy of the ballot.
+But with the valid double decryption of either, The Private version allows election officials following due process to associate a voter with their specific ballot while The Internal version allows VOTES to associate the voter with their specific electronic copy of the ballot.

+In no case can either ballot (physical or electronic) be associated with a voter given The Public version of the voter-id repo since that version does not contain any digest or ballot information, encrypted or not.

-# 4) How Ballots Are Entered - an Overview
+# 5) How Ballots Are Entered - an Overview

 A paper or electronic ballot, generated by the VOTES framework, is custom generated for the address of the identified voter.
 It is not required that the VOTES framework (the SaaS implementation) prints the voter-id paperwork.
 A precinct can alternatively use their own voter-id paperwork.

-Regardless, the voter fills out the ballot and submits it to a VOTES compatible ballot-capture device nominally operated by an election official at a precinct/VC.
+Regardless, the voter fills out the ballot and submits it to a VOTES compatible ballot scanning device operated by an election official.
 The ballot is verified not to contain any overvotes or undervotes.
-An overvote will block the submittal of a ballot.
-An undervote is simply an ignorable alert to the voter that they have not entered all the ballot choices that that ballot supports.
+An overvote will block the submittal of a ballot as being invalid.
+An undervote may or may not block a ballot scan.
+Each precinct/state can configure VOTES as to how undervotes are handled.
+They can simply be ignored or be configured to allow an election official to ask/allow the voter to fill out a new ballot.

-Once validated by the VOTES framework, the ballot is submitted to the ballot repo and the commit digest (the ballot digest) is returned to the voter, the encrypted digest is returned to the election official, and the voter-id and the encrypted ballot digest is entered in the voter-id repo.
+Once validated by the VOTES framework, the ballot is submitted to the VOTES system and the various repos are updated accordingly.

+There are several workflows checks that are not configurable and are part of the nature of VOTES.
+For example once a voter (a specific voter-id) has submitted a ballot, they no longer can submit any other ballot, be it absentee, early, late, whatever.
+However, as described how a precinct handles undervotes is configurable.

+## 5.1) In Person Voting

+See the UX documentation describing in person voting.
+This also includes in-person early voting.

-## 4.1) UVBM and Early Voting
+## 5.2) Absentee Voting

-Precincts/VC can choose whether they enter early-ballots when received or on the day of election.
-The digests associated with the ballot can be made available to the early voter as the precinct sees fit, for example either by physical or electronic post.

-In such UVBM or early voting situations, election officials should take care that ballots are entered by two people who are not sharing information.
-One person acts as the election official and one acts as the voter.
-The election official actor should never see the un-encrypted ballot digest and the voter actor should never see the encrypted digest.
-The reason for this is that there should be no opportunity to unambiguously record the ballot and encrypted digest together as that would create the opportunity for a market to buy and sell votes.
-As long as there is no publicly verifiable connection between any digest and it encrypted value, the public accessibility of the data contained in the ballot and voter-id repos can not easily lead to a marketplace for buying and selling votes.

-As both repos are fully public, voters can validate their ballot by looking up their digest in a copy of the ballot repo or their encrypted digest in their voter-id repo.
-But there is no public means to verify that the two match.

-Note - that is why it is important in UVBM, early voting, or vote by mail situations that election officials need to follow the proper procedures and guidelines.

-## 4.2) Election Day

-Voters physically enter a precinct/VC and cast paper ballots.
-For precincts/VCs that wish to support electronic balloting, ballots are entered electronically.
-Early voting and absentee voting can occur on election day or prior depending on what each precinct/town decides.
+See the UX documentation describe [absentee voting](UX/absentee-voting.md)

+## 5.3) UVBM - Universal Vote By Mail

+See the UX documentation describe [UVBM voting](UX/UVBM-voting.md)

-# 5) What Is Accessible When
+# 6) What Is Accessible When

+Note - there are different classes/sets of VOTES supported workflows/UX experiences.
+One set is voter centric - how the voter experiences the act of casting a ballot.
+This includes in-person voting at a voting center, both for early voting or election day voting.

+ early or absentee a - PBFD, pre-election day, election day, and post election day

-## 5.1) Pre Ballot Freeze Date
+## 6.1) Pre Ballot Freeze Date

-Each GGO (election overlay) starts filling in their respective information and data per the Pre Ballot Freeze Date (PBFD) workflows (there are different types of  workflows/UX experiences - PBFD, pre-election day, election day, and post election day).
+Each GGO (Geopolitical Geographical Overlay) starts filling in their respective information and data per the Pre Ballot Freeze Date (PBFD) workflows.
 The various entities/overlay owners enter the races/questions they wish to be contained on their respective ballot sections.
 These can be ballot races, ballot questions, etc.

 Each GGO can also select the voting algorithm if different from the default approval setting.
 One reason for a default [tally algorithm](https://electology.org/library#104) to be approval is due to the shortcoming of plurality voting.
 Having a GGO to take action to change the default is to plurality hopefully will increase awareness of better tally alternatives.